-The reformers, on the other hand, in the midst of the secular, self-confident society of the Renaissance, preached God's absolute sovereignty and man's total dependence upon Him.
-Luther saw God as sovereign because of His amazing grace which alone was powerful enough to absolve and transform human personality.
-Zwingli saw God as sovereign because of His abundant energy and creative might displayed in the world of nature.
-Calvin saw God as sovereign because of His intelligent direction of the events of history to accomplish His eternal purpose.
+The Reformers, on the other hand, in the midst of the secular, selfconfident society of the Renaissance, preached God's absolute sovereignty and of man's total dependance upon Him.
+Luther saw God as sovereign because of his amazing grace which alone was powerful enough to absolve and transform human personality.
+Zwingli saw God as sovereign because of his abundant energy and creative might displayed in the world of nature.
+Calvin saw God as sovereign because of his intelligent direction of the events of history to accomplish his eternal purpose.
 The reformers thus spoke to the new psychology, science, and history of their day by showing how God lives and rules in the realms of personality, nature, and society.
 In doing this, the Protestant fathers returned to the initial and fundamental affirmation of biblical faith: "God is."

-The Scriptures commence with the testimony, "In the beginning God," and they close with Christ's promise, "I am the Alpha and the Omega, the first and the last, the beginning and the end" (Rev. 22:13).
-When Moses, early in the Old Testament revelation, asked God His Name, the Lord replied, "I am who I am," thus revealing His perpetual presence and power.
-God, the Eternal Contemporary, was called by the Israelites Elohim, a name conveying the concepts of preeminence and strength.
-Syrian Christians centuries later used a similar Semitic root, Alaha, the "Sovereign One," as the name of God.
-Jesus opened His model prayer with a confession of faith in "Our Father, who art in heaven."
+The Scriptures commence with the testimony, "In the beginning, God," and they close with Christ's promise, "I am the Alpha and the Omega, the first and the last, the beginning and the end" (Rev. 22:13).
+When Moses, early in the Old Testament revelation, asked God His Name, the Lord replied, "I am who I am," thus revealing his Perpetual Presence and Power.
+God, the Eternal Contemporary, was called by the Israelites Elohim, a name conveying the concepts of pre-eminence and strength.
+Syrian Christians centuries later used a similar Semitic root, Alaha, the "sovereign One," as the name of God.
+Jesus opened this Model Prayer with a confession of faith in "Our Father, who are in heaven."
 The Apostles' Creed begins with the affirmation, "I believe in God the Father Almighty."
-The first commandment is a similar statement of the unity and omnipotent sovereignty of God: "I am the Lord thy God; thou shalt have no other gods before Me."
-Luther in his explanation of this injunction expounds the very first principle of religion: "We should fear, love, and trust in God above all things."
+The first commandment is a similar statement of the unity and omnipotent sovereignty of God: "I am the Lord thy God, thou shalt have no other gods before me."
+Luther in his explanation of this injunction expounds the very first principle of religion: 'We should fear, love, and trust in God above all things."
 The Heidelberg Catechism in similar fashion taught that the chief end of man is to glorify God and to enjoy him forever.
-The reformers thus returned to what Jesus, in His commentary on the Law, called "the great and first commandment," the invitation to "love the Lord your God with all your heart, and with all your soul, and with all your mind" (Matthew 22:37).
+The reformers, thus, returned to what Jesus, in his commentary on the Law, called "the great and first commandment," the invitation to "love the Lord your God with all your heart, and with all your soul, and with all your mind!"
+(Matthew 22:37).

-The corollary of this commandment is the confession of man's total dependence upon God.
+The correlary of this commandment is the confession of man's total dependence upon God.
 Modern technology and material prosperity have done little to eliminate man's need for the Lord.
-On the contrary, wrote the British Methodist pastor-teacher, C. Cyril Eastwood.
+On the contrary, wrote the British Methodist pastor-teacher, C. Cyril Eastwood,